chinamike65/hugo-tuolesi/content/book3/book3en.md

 If a disciple who hears the Dharma cannot get rid of the faults of these three kinds of equipment, it will seriously hinder the generation of the three kinds of wisdom of hearing, thinking, and cultivating.

-Decapsulators are utensils with lids, such as cups with lids.
+Covered vessels are utensils with lids, such as cups with lids.
-When listening to the Dharma, even if the Dharma door taught by the master is excellent, if you don't listen carefully or listen to it, it is like a cup with a lid on it.
+When listening to the Dharma, even if the Dharma door taught by the master is excellent, if you don't listen carefully to it, it is like a cup with a lid on it.

 Therefore, when listening to the Dharma, you must concentrate all your attention on listening.
 If your mind is distracted, it will be the same as not listening to the Dharma.

 After listening to it, you cannot forget what you have heard.
 Think more in your heart: "What did the master say today?"
 It must be reviewed repeatedly, otherwise it will be forgotten, just like a vessel with a leak at the bottom, no amount of nectar can be kept.

-That is to say, although you listen carefully and your motivation for listening to the Dharma is correct, if you do not review and consolidate the Dharma in time after hearing the Dharma, you will forget the Dharma, and it will not help you in your study and cultivation.
+That is to say, although you listen carefully and your motivation for listening to the Dharma is correct, if you do not review and consolidate the Dharma shortly after hearing it, you will forget the what you were taught, and it will not help you in your study and cultivation.

 It is very important to express your mind when you hear about the troubles of eliminating unclean devices.
-The best motivation is to generate Bodhicitta, to listen to the Dharma in order to save sentient beings, liberate and become a Buddha.
+The best motivation is to generate Bodhicitta, to listen attentively to the Dharma in order to save sentient beings, attain liberation and become a Buddha.

 If the intention is not good, it is like pouring nectar into an unclean vessel, and you cannot drink it, and it cannot be applied to study and cultivation.

+---

 For example, some people listen to the Dharma in order to see and hear more; some people want to go back and show off and tell others; some people are interested in the stories quoted by the master when he teaches the Dharma; some people even come to listen to the Dharma, just I want to see if the guru is wrong.